 A faint tingle spread over her.
 She smiled.
 Mama taught her how to ask the spirit of trees and vines for protection.
 For a while, even the sharpest thorns or thickest brambles wouldn’t harm her.
-She decided not to waste her breath trying to convince Da she could step on the sharpest rock and not cut herself.
-He would just think she made it up.
+She decided not to waste her breath trying to convince Da she could step on anything natural and not cut herself.
+He would only say she made it up.

 Sunlight weakened soon after entering the trees, making the air cool.
 Damp ground squished with each step, lofting the fragrance of moss and dew.
 Emma took a deep breath of it, savoring the majesty of nature, and had nary a care toward enormous green spiders in her mind.
 They followed a trail of rich brown pine needles and soft earth for some time.
 She couldn’t stop grinning at him.
 Da had believed her.
 He went with her.
 Having him at her side filled her with confidence.